wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 #### External Downgrades and Invalidations

+##### Race Conditions Between External Events and Write Backs

 External requests for non-inclusive caches require more rigorous handling, due to the window of vulnerability in which neither the upper level nor the current level has the data block.
-Such window of vulnerability is usually caused by ownership transfer (e.g., flush, flush invalidation, `PutE`, `PutM`) or the invalidation of the last shared copy (flush invalidation or `PutS`) from the upper level.
+Such window of vulnerability is usually caused by ownership transfer (e.g., flush, flush invalidation, `PutE`, `PutM`) or the invalidation of the last shared copy (flush invalidation or `PutS`) from the upper level, which we uniformly refer to as "write backs".
-If an external request arrives during the window, the external request may have to be fulfilled by an MSHR entry that contains the data, which introduces extra complexity to external event handling.

 ##### handleFetch()